qgis/QGIS-Documentation/source/user_manual/grass_integration/grass_integration.rst

 * As explained above, shift the shaded relief raster below the gtopo30 raster in the Table of Contents, then check transparency of the colored gtopo30 layer.
 You   should see that the 3D effect stands out more strongly compared to the first shaded relief map.

 .. figure_grass_module_4:

+.. only:: html

+   **Figure GRASS module 4:**

 .. figure:: /static/user_manual/grass_integration/grass_toolbox_shadedrelief.png
    :align: center
    :width: 40em

-   Figure GRASS module 4: Displaying shaded relief created with the GRASS module r.shaded.relief |nix|
+   Displaying shaded relief created with the GRASS module r.shaded.relief |nix|

 Raster statistics in a vector map